-Welcome to Back Country Tracks: Rakaia to Kaikoura Coast
+Welcome to Back Country Stations: Rakaia to Kaikoura Coast

-I have been guiding for MoaTours for many years now and I was fortunate to be the Kiwi Guide for the first Back Country Tracks: Rakaia to Kaikoura Coast tour in October 2022.
+I’ve been guiding for MoaTours for many years now and have been fortunate to be the Kiwi Guide on the Back Country Stations: Rakaia to Kaikoura Coast tour a number of times.

-I was slightly apprehensive as I had never been to most of the locations on the itinerary though, of course, I needn’t have worried as I knew Ena had visited all the places along the way, worked with the amazing people we met, and organised us access to some very unique opportunities.
+When I first guided this tour, I was slightly apprehensive as I had never been to most of the locations on the itinerary though, of course, I needn’t have worried.
+I knew Ena (our tour planning guru) had visited all the places along the way, worked with the amazing people we met, and organised us access to some very unique experiences.

 For those who have travelled on the MoaTours High Country Stations, Gardens & Goldfields tour, this can be considered a sister itinerary.